Police: Mother of Ellenwood kidnap victim knew one of the suspects

-ELLENWOOD The abduction of 14-year-old Ayvani Hope Perez from her Ellenwood home in the early morning on Sept.
-17 may not have been as random as police first believed.
+The abduction of 14-year-old Ayvani Hope Perez from her Ellenwood home early Tuesday morning may not have been as random as police once believed.

-Police records show that Ayvani’s mother, Marie Corral, was arrested with one of the suspects in a 2012 drug raid just south of Atlanta.
+According to police records, Marie Corral, Ayvani’s mother, was arrested with one of the men suspected in the abduction during a drug raid just south of Atlanta in 2012.

 Vincent Picard, a spokesman for U.S. Immigration and Customs Enforcement, confirmed Juan Alberto Contreras-Rodriguez’s identity Thursday.

-Contreras-Rodriguez, a 40-year-old Mexican national, and Wildrego Jackson, 29, of Atlanta were arrested Sept.
-18 after the teen was found unharmed in Conyers, about 25 miles from her home.
+Contreras-Rodriguez, a 40-year-old Mexican national, and Wildrego Jackson, 29, of Atlanta were arrested Wednesday afternoon after the teen was safely recovered following her terrifying kidnapping 34 hours earlier.

-“We believe those two suspects in the drawings are still at large,” Maxwell said.
+“We believe those two suspects in the drawings are still at large,” said Special Agent Rick Maxwell, citing composite sketches previously released to the media.

 Jackson, the second man arrested in the kidnapping, was charged Wednesday with conspiracy to kidnap.
-Arrest records paint him as a career criminal, arrested multiple times on charges of assault, child cruelty, sale and distribution of cocaine, marijuana possession, obstruction charges, and possession of a firearm while a convicted felon.
+Arrest records paint him as a career criminal who has accumulated multiple arrests over the years on charges of assault, child cruelty, sale and distribution of cocaine, marijuana possession, obstruction charges, and being in possession of a firearm while a convicted felon.